 Localising your marketing strategy helps you reach local audiences faster, boost your search rankings and online traffic, and build trust easily with potential customers.
 Local marketing is the way to go if you’re looking to expand your business to new markets or attract people who haven’t heard of you yet.

-Here are three (3) local marketing strategies if you want to dominate your market, locally.
+Here are three (3) local marketing strategies to dominate your market locally.